DaddyImPregnant/xPractice/.github/ISSUE_TEMPLATE/bug_report.md

 **Information (please complete the following information):**
  - Server Version: [e.g. 1.7.10 paperspigot]
  - Plugin version [e.g. Beta 1.0]
+ - Console errors [Are there any?
+If so, add a pastebin link]

 **Additional context**
 Add any other context about the problem here.